streamr-dev/core-frontend/app/README.md

 Although the frontend consists of a single app, the code is structured into different folders based on the different functionalities of the app.
 The code is under the `src` folder:

 * `auth` contains components for login
-* `docs` has a prototype implementation for the new user documenation (the current documentation is at https://www.streamr.com/help/api)
+* `docs` has a prototype implementation for the new user documentation (the current documentation is at https://www.streamr.com/help/api)
 * `editor` is the visual programming environment for canvases
 * `marketplace` contains data marketplace
 * `shared` has shared code and utilities